NunomValdez/NunomValdez/README.md

 ## 💼 What I Do

 As a developer who is always curious and eager to learn, I've embraced the challenges of working with various JavaScript frameworks.
 My approach and dedication reflect my professional and personal mindset.
-I believe in using technology as a tool for positive change, striving to create solutions that are not only efficient but also accessible and user-friendly.
+I believe in using technology as a tool for positive change, striving to create solutions that are not only efficient and secure but also accessible and user-friendly.